Legal

 14. Communication Consent

-By enrolling in a CGG program, you consent to receive program-related communications from CGG via email and text message, including but not limited to: session schedules, schedule changes, weather cancellations, emergency notifications, and program updates.
-These communications are essential to program operations and cannot be opted out of while enrolled.
+By enrolling in a CGG program, you consent to receive program-related communications from CGG, including but not limited to: session schedules, schedule changes, weather cancellations, emergency notifications, and program updates.
+These operational communications are essential to running the program, and we will send them by email for as long as you are enrolled.

 Marketing communications (newsletters, coaching tips, promotional content) are delivered separately through Beehiiv and require a separate opt-in.
 You may unsubscribe from marketing communications at any time without affecting your program enrollment.